 - Why do you think you are suitable to work with young people?

 - What do you think are good topics to talk about with young generation?

 - What do you consider the main challenges for school principals and their assistants?

-- How would you win the heart of the students of our school?
+- How would you win the hearts of the students at our school?